18F/handbook/_pages/policies/responding-to-public-disclosure-vulnerabilities.md

 The first responder is responsible for closing out the GitHub issue once they are satisfied that the issue has been resolved (whether remediated or marked `wont fix` or `false positive`).

-The first responder will communicate directly with the Infrastructure Lead whose is responsible for communication with the system's engineering team throughout the remediation lifecycle.
+The first responder will communicate directly with the Infrastructure Lead, who is responsible for communication with the system's engineering team throughout the remediation lifecycle.

 ## Inform the reporter